FoundingHQ/fx/README.md

 # Initialize your application

-> CLI and tooling to scaffold new Founding projects.
+> CLI and tooling to scaffold new Founding projects 💾